egalibert/egalibert/README.md

 ### Hi there 👋

 I'm Elliot, I just finished my studies at @HiveHelsinki(2023).
 I started my developper career in 2020 and have never looked back since.
 I enjoy solving problems and love learning something new everyday!
+A lot of my commits have gone into the schools Vogsphear but projects are here.

 - 🌱 I’m currently learning Python through Helsinki Univercitys MOOC program.
 - 🔭 I’m currently working on finding myself an internship.